 Friars, Demons, and Saints: a Guide to the Met Cloisters

 I like to consider myself fairly well acquainted with New York’s major art institutions, having visited most of them numerous times.
 However, it wasn’t until recently that I made my first trip to the Met Cloisters and realized what an oversight I had made.
-While most tourists are familiar with the Metropolitan Museum of Art’s famous 5th Avenue location, and those interested in contemporary art will likely have visited the Met Breuer, I don’t think I’m alone in having little familiarity with the Met’s third location.
+Most tourists are familiar with the Metropolitan Museum of Art’s famous 5th Avenue location.
+Those interested in contemporary art will likely have visited the Met Breuer.
+But I don’t think I’m alone in having little familiarity with the Met’s third location.
 The Cloisters is located in the extreme north of Upper Manhattan, past Harlem, past Washington Heights, and past anywhere most tourists find themselves touring.
 While it may be a trek, the Cloisters was well worth my time.

 While the entirety of this portrait is a masterpiece of impressive craftsmanship, the highlight of the work is certainly the demon in the lower register.
 The devil on which Saint Michael stands in this gallant portrait is a testament to the imaginative quality so prominent in medieval art.
-With a total of five monstrous faces grinning from the demon’s body, one long-necked bird emerging from behind, two reptilian creatures consuming the arms, three snakes creeping out of the ears, seven bugs crawling on the abdomen, and one unidentifiable creature rising from the furry pointed head, this imagining of a demon is both terrifying and hilarious.
+This imagining of a demon is both terrifying and hilarious; with a total of five monstrous faces grinning from the demon’s body; one long-necked bird emerging from behind; two reptilian creatures consuming the arms; three snakes creeping out of the ears; seven bugs crawling on the abdomen; and one unidentifiable creature rising from the furry pointed head.
 This fantastical work is a delightful example of the creativity of High Gothic art and perhaps offers insight into the fears of those living in 15th century Spain.